Charles Le Cène: Life

 He was born around 1647 at Caen in Normandy, of well-to-do parents.
 He studied theology at Sedan from 1667 to 1669, and then at the University of Geneva (August 1669 to November 1670) and Saumur Academy (1670 to March 1672).
 In 1672 he received ordination as a Protestant minister at Caen, and received a call to the church of Honfleur.
 While there he married a lady with a fortune, bought a library, and began a new French translation of the Bible, at which he continued to work throughout his life.

 Le Cène's ministry at Honfleur ceased by his own request on 2 September 1682, and in the following year he officiated temporarily at Charenton.
-His settlement at Charenton was opposed on account of his Socinian views, and he remained under some suspicion.
+His settlement at Charenton was opposed on account of his allegedly Socinian views (though Le Cène himself associated Socinians with “libertines” who “insult our doctors”, see his ‘Entretiens sur diverses matieres de théologie’), and he remained under some suspicion.
+He was not a Socinian himself, but more of a liberal Remonstrant, much like Jean Le Clerc.
 On the 1685 revocation of the edict of Nantes, he travelled to The Hague (22 December 1685).

 On reaching London, he went to live with Pierre Allix and other friends and countrymen, who established a ‘conformist’ French congregation in Jewin Street, London, in 1686.
-But the Huguenots in England were soon involved in controversy on doctrinal questions, and Le Cène's Soc views rendered him unpopular.
-In 1686 or 1687 Jacques Gousset heard him preach in London in an unorthodox and Arminian sense, and the congregation expressed dissatisfaction.
+But the Huguenots in England were soon involved in controversy on doctrinal questions, and Le Cène's eccentric views, similar to those of de Courcelles, rendered him unpopular in some camps.
+In 1686 or 1687 Jacques Gousset heard him preach in London in a seemingly heterodox and Arminian sense, and the congregation expressed reluctance to accept all of his teachings.

 Before 1691 Le Cène withdrew to Holland; perhaps in 1699 he returned to England, and died in London in 1703.
 His son, Michel-Charles, who on 30 September 1699 was received as a member of the church at Amsterdam, followed him to London in December 1706, and remained in England till 1718.